TNC Global Announce The Release Of A New In-Depth Marketing Tool For The Global Para-Aramid Market

-GREENSBORO, NC — January 20, 2017 — Textile Network Concepts’ international team has compiled an extensive database that includes 2,494 international companies that purchase para-aramid fiber, pulp/floc, filament, or paper.
+GREENSBORO, N.C. — January 20, 2017 — Textile Network Concepts’ (TNC’s) international team has compiled an extensive database that includes 2,494 international companies that purchase para-aramid fiber, pulp/floc, filament, or paper.

-In an easy to use excel file, users of the database can quickly and confidently perform statistical analysis of the various para-aramid markets by clicking on any parameter.
-The parameters include Region (N. America, Asia Pacific, Japan, EMEA, and Latin America), Purchasing Country, Segment (ie. Industrial, Protective Apparel), Business Segment (ie: Fiber Optic Cables, Ballistics, Industrial Felts, etc), Product Form, and Name of the company purchasing para-aramid and the estimated volumes.
+In an easy to use excel file — users of the database can quickly and confidently perform statistical analysis of the various para-aramid markets by clicking on any parameter.
+The parameters include Region — North America, Asia Pacific, Japan, EMEA, and Latin America — Purchasing Country, Segment — Industrial, Protective Apparel — Business Segment — Fiber Optic Cables, Ballistics, Industrial Felts, etc. — Product Form, and Name of the company purchasing para-aramid and the estimated volumes.
 If a client wishes, the file can also be customized to include additional parameters.

 TNC Global can also provide similar marketing tools for other technical fibers like meta-aramid, UHMWPE, PBO, etc.